Tdap Vaccine

 -

-Getting the Tdap vaccine between 27–32 weeks of pregnancy gives your body enough time to create protective antibodies and pass them to your baby.
-This way, your baby will be protected against tetanus, diphtheria, and pertussis (whooping cough) from the moment they are born.² However, you can get the vaccine as early as 13 weeks or even right up until the time of delivery in certain circumstances.
-For example, if there’s a chance you might give birth early (before 37 weeks), your healthcare provider may recommend getting the Tdap vaccine earlier in your pregnancy.³
+Getting the Tdap vaccine between 27 and 32 weeks of pregnancy gives your body enough time to produce protective antibodies and pass them to your baby.
+However, the Tdap vaccine can be given as early as 13 weeks and right up until the time of delivery in some cases.
+For example, if there’s a chance you might give birth early (before 37 weeks), your healthcare provider may recommend getting the Tdap vaccine earlier in your pregnancy to make sure your baby is protected when they are born.

 See video: How Vaccines Protect Moms and Babies